 The Statue’s Lament.

-We pass statues every day as we walk about the city.
-Ever wonder what they are thinking about as they watch us?
+Every day, we walk past statues as we go about the city.
+Ever wonder what they are thinking as they watch us?
 If only we could read their minds …

 * * * * *